 Transforming an underused urban plaza into a vibrant mixed-use destination through public-private partnership.

-The Lamar Johnson Collaborative authored the winning design in the James River Green Building Council’s 2013 Green Spaces Design Competition for the reimagining of Kanawha Plaza, a prominent but under-utilized park in Downtown Richmond.
-Despite its location at the heart of city, the plaza currently feels like an island, disconnected from its urban context by a depressed expressway, multiple-lane roadways and neighboring buildings with little or no ground floor activity.
+LJC submitted the winning design in the James River Green Building Council’s Green Spaces Design Competition for the reimagining of Kanawha Plaza, a central but under-utilized park in Downtown Richmond.
+Despite its location at the heart of the city, the plaza currently feels like an island, disconnected from its urban context by a depressed expressway, multiple-lane roadways, and neighboring buildings with little or no ground-floor activity.

-The Lamar Johnson Collaborative’s approach was to propose a public-private partnership resulting in a 175,000-square-foot, mixed-use development that would activate the space with visitors and workers, while providing a permanent source of funding for the maintenance and programming of the park.
-In this scheme, the building and the park function together as a welcoming destination where people work, play, shop and share, helping to revitalize downtown.
-The building forms an urban edge and brings down the scale of the space to create a more inviting place with a variety of amenities including an outdoor performance venue, an interactive water feature, a retail and farmer’s market area, and an interactive LED display that brings the building itself to life, revealing the activities within to the city around it.
+LJC’s approach was to propose a public-private partnership resulting in a 175,000 SF mixed-use development that would activate the space with visitors and workers while providing a permanent source of funding for the maintenance and programming of the park.
+In this scheme, the building and the park function together as a welcoming destination where people work, play, shop, and share, helping to revitalize downtown.
+The building forms an urban edge and brings down the scale of the space to create a more inviting place.
+Amenities include an outdoor performance venue, an interactive water feature, a retail and farmer’s market area, and an interactive LED display that brings the building itself to life, revealing the activities within the city around it.